 Research Goals

-This project will support and further develop partnerships between Jackson Family Wines, a pioneer in the adoption of regenerative agriculture and one of the largest growers of premium quality wine grapes in the US, and researchers at the University of California Davis, University of California Berkeley, California Polytechnic State University, Skidmore College, Oregon State University, USDA and University of California Agriculture and Natural Resources.
+This project will support and further develop partnerships between Jackson Family Wines, a pioneer in the adoption of regenerative agriculture and one of the largest growers of premium quality wine grapes in the U.S., and researchers at the University of California Davis, University of California Berkeley, California Polytechnic State University, Skidmore College, Oregon State University, USDA and University of California Agriculture and Natural Resources.
 Jackson Family Wines is uniquely positioned to support this effort given their large acreage spanning a diverse climatic landscape from Oregon to Central California and their commitment to transitioning their entire 14,000-acre farming operations to regenerative agriculture by 2030.

 The overarching goal of this grant is to determine the efficacy of regenerative agricultural practices to build soil health in commercial vineyards and evaluate effects on crop productivity and grape quality.
 To achieve this, the research team will address the following specific goals: